connexcs/docs/docs/reporting-problems.md

 1. Create a separate ticket for each request so that it's routed to the correct staff member.
 2. Allow an adequate amount of time for us to assess the problem and resolve it.
 3. We first find if the problems are connected, adding extra time onto finding the roots themselves.
-4. Call instead of sending an email: This helps us to get a concise reading on all concerns quickly and ask follow-up questions on the spot.
+4. Call instead of sending an email: This helps us to get a concise reading on all concerns instantly and ask follow-up questions instantly.